netidx/netidx-book/src/administration/fault_tolerance.md

 ### Subscriber & Publisher

 - Hang: Most hang situations are solved by heartbeats.
-Publisher sends a heartbeat to every subscriber that is connected to it every 5 seconds.
-Subscriber disconnects if it doesn't reveive at least 1 message every 100 seconds.
+Publisher sends a heartbeat to every subscriber that is connected to it every second.
+Subscriber disconnects if it doesn't receive at least 1 message every 100 seconds.

   Once a hang is detected it is dealt with by disconnecting, and it